afroraydude/First_Unity_Game/README.md

 Things to do

-No more flash version :(, please use WebGL-enabled browser and the WebGL version.
+No more flash version /play noooo, please use WebGL-enabled browser and the WebGL version.
 - [ ] GUI Images
 - [X] Options menu
 - [X] Add Level 5